Alek Thomas Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff leads the league.
+- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.

-- In his most recent appearance on Saturday, the righty tossed four innings against the Kansas City Royals, allowing six earned runs while surrendering 11 hits.
+- In his last appearance on Sunday, the right-hander tossed five innings against the Kansas City Royals, giving up two earned runs while surrendering four hits.

-- The 28-year-old has an ERA of 3.19, with 8.7 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .232 batting average against him.
+- In 11 games this season, the 35-year-old has put up a 4.53 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.